 We designed our ankle brace to move with you while still being able to perform.
 Adjust the brace to the stability level you prefer, allowing other areas of your leg and foot to remain more mobile.
 We created an ankle brace that supports yet allows you a comfortable range of movement.

-A RiptGear® supportive ankle brace is designed to work well, supporting sports enthusiasts who require an ankle brace for basketball and other sport injuries.
+A RiptGear® Supportive Ankle Brace is designed to work well, supporting sports enthusiasts who require an ankle brace for basketball and other sports injuries.
 They are designed to help provide support for common pains associated with ankle injuries.

 Our ankle brace can be worn with or without a sock and are water-resistant.
 The brace was designed using a multi-strap, easy-to-put-on system that can be connected without inflicting pain to your injured area.

 Ankle Brace Benefits

 Ankle braces act as an external support device to limit certain motions of your foot.
 They can also help reduce swelling by compressing your injury.
 Compression has been shown to help in injury recovery.
 Quick recovery helps to prevent future damage and pain.

 Benefits of Ankle Braces

 Protection from future injury – If you have experienced multiple ankle injuries, you understand that your ankle is damaged and needs stabilization and extra support.

 Quick recovery – Good quality ankle braces will assist in recovery and reduce pain by controlling movement and pressure on your ankle.